keithrbennett/wifiwand/README.md

-cy[cle]                   - turns wifi off, then on, preserving network selection d[isconnect]              - disconnects from current network, does not turn off wifi f[orget] name1 [..name_n] - removes network-name(s) from the preferred networks list h[elp]                    - prints this help i[nfo]                    - a hash of wifi-related information l[s_avail_nets]           - details about available networks in descending order of signal strength na[meservers]             - nameservers: 'show' or no arg to show, 'clear' to clear, or IP addresses to set, e.g. '9.9.9.9  8.8.8.8' ne[twork_name]            - name (SSID) of currently connected network on                        - turns wifi on of[f]                     - turns wifi off pa[ssword] network-name   - password for preferred network-name pr[ef_nets]               - preferred (saved) networks q[uit]                    - exits this program (interactive shell mode only) (see also 'x') ro[pen]                   - open resource ('ipl' (IP Location), 'ipw' (What is My IP), 'spe' (Speed Test), 'this' (wifi-wand home page)) t[ill]                    - returns when the desired Internet connection state is true.
+cy[cle]                   - turns wifi off, then on, preserving network selection d[isconnect]              - disconnects from current network, does not turn off wifi f[orget] name1 [..name_n] - removes network-name(s) from the preferred networks list
+                            in interactive mode, can be a single array of names, e.g. returned by `pref_nets` h[elp]                    - prints this help i[nfo]                    - a hash of wifi-related information na[meservers]             - nameservers: 'show' or no arg to show, 'clear' to clear, or IP addresses to set, e.g. '9.9.9.9  8.8.8.8' ne[twork_name]            - name (SSID) of currently connected network on                        - turns wifi on of[f]                     - turns wifi off pa[ssword] network-name   - password for preferred network-name pr[ef_nets]               - preferred (saved) networks q[uit]                    - exits this program (interactive shell mode only) (see also 'x') ro[pen]                   - open resource ('cap' (Portal Logins), 'ipl' (IP Location), 'ipw' (What is My IP), 'libre' (LibreSpeed), 'spe' (Speed Test), 'this' (wifi-wand home page)) t[ill]                    - returns when the desired Internet connection state is true.
 Options:
                             1) 'on'/:on, 'off'/:off, 'conn'/:conn, or 'disc'/:disc
                             2) wait interval between tests, in seconds (optional, defaults to 0.5 seconds)